If you speak about what is not in your experience;

 Be the truth you want the world to have.
 Don’t just give or accept it.

 Of course, you can, but that will likely lead you to where you don’t want to go in your life, do you?

 - The origins of “candor” shine through in its first definition: “Candor” traces back to the Latin verb candēre (“to shine or glow”), which in turn derives from the same ancient root that gave the Welsh language can, meaning “white,” and the Sanskrit language “candati,” which translates to “it shines.”

 - Other descendants of “candēre” in English include “candid,” “incandescent,” “candle,” and the somewhat less common “candent” and “candescent” (both of which are synonyms of “incandescent” in the sense of “glowing from or as if from great heat”).

-- Some of the synonyms to Candor are bluntness, candidness, directness, frankness, unguardedness and plainspokenness.
+- Some synonyms for Candor are bluntness, candidness, directness, frankness, unguardedness, and plainspokenness.
 (Useful for understanding what this post is about!)